nicola/qmongo/Readme.md

-# qm
+# qmongo

-Simple helper to use Q promises with Mongoose.
+Simple helper to use Q promises with Mongoose (and NodeJS).
 It makes very simple to chain and combine promises (especially with Q.when)

 ## Installation